 This doesn’t mean that the way that your treatment was acceptable.
 You may still be able to make a claim if you were misled into investing in bonds you weren’t suited to or given mis-leading advice.

-Our team of experts have helped numerous customers claim compensation where they’ve been the victims of mis-selling.
+Our team of experts have experience helping numerous customers claim compensation where they’ve been the victims of mis-selling.
 If you think this applies to you, get in touch today and speak to one of our experts.Get Started

 A mini-bond is a form of investment that offers large returns.
 The level of risk is proportional to the size of the returns.
 Often, the risks involved in investing in a mini-bond are much greater than those of other forms of investment.